-- Average rent in Baltimore is $1,304 per month according to the most recent research by RENTCafé (as of Oct.
-2020).
+- Median rent in Baltimore is $1,700 per month for a 3-bedroom home, according to the most recent research by Zumper (as of June 2022).

-- Neighborhoods in Baltimore most affordable for renters include Brooklyn, Curtis Bay, and Fairfield Area where rents average $875 per month.
+- Neighborhoods in Baltimore most affordable for renters include Penn North, West Arlington, and Mount Holly where rents are $995 per month or less.

-- Neighborhoods in Baltimore with the highest rents include Perkins Homes, Upper Fells Point, and Washington Hill where average monthly rents are nearly $2,100.
+- Neighborhoods in Baltimore with the highest rents include Little Italy, Homeland, and Fells-Point where rents can go as high as $4,600 per month.